elisha1099/proxies/README.md

 Bookmarklets are small tools you can use to do multiple things with.
 Some let you play games, others are helpful, and some are just purely destructive.
 These don't and can't make any permanent changes so don't worry.
 If you can't get rid of one, just refresh the page.

 ### Downloading <a name="bookmarksdl"></a>
 For most bookmarklets you have to manually add the page individually, but on here you can pick one of 2 options, downloading a pack or adding them manually.
-By downloading a pack you can get all Bookmarklets at once, but if you dont want all the Bookmarklets you can add them manually, adding them manually is probably easier but you have to add them one by one so if you want all of them, just get the pack
+By downloading a pack you can get all Bookmarklets at once, but if you dont want all the Bookmarklets you can add them manually, adding them manually is probably easier but you have to add them one by one so if you want all of them, just get the pack.
+(The pack will also have games and a few other websites included.)

 #### Manual <a name="manual"></a>